 \subsection{Local Error}

-We have seen that the scheme is unstable with non-negligible probability, we can however prove the following result about local error. \begin{theorem}[Local Error] Denote by $ E_t(u(t_n)) $ the exact solution at time $ t_n + t $ from the initial data $ u(t_n) $.
-Let $ \alpha>1 $ and choose $ R>0 $ such that , and that $ u(t_n)\in B_{R}(H^\alpha) $, then
+We have seen that the scheme is unstable with a non-negligible probability; however, we can prove the following result about local error. \begin{theorem}[Local Error] Denote by $ E_t(u(t_n)) $ the exact solution at time $ t_n + t $ from the initial datum $ u(t_n) $.
+Let $ \alpha>1 $ and choose $ R>0 $ such that and that $ u(t_n)\in B_{R}(H^\alpha) $, then